Yang122333/zwy_1122333/README.md

 ### Non-Secure Shell

-Probably the most insecure shell ever written, this example opens a local shell on your server and lets you do anything:
+Probably the most insecure shell ever written, this example opens a local shell on your server and lets you do anything (requires node v0.10+ for its use of streams)

 ![Screenshot](https://github.com/asaarinen/nox.js/raw/master/doc/nssh.png)